 Scandinavian Research Council for Criminology (NSfK)

 The Scandinavian Research Council for Criminology (NSfK) furthers criminological research within the member countries and advises the Scandinavian governments on issues related to criminology.
-The NSfK arranges research seminars, awards research and travel grants, and publishes a scientific journal called Journal of Scandinavian Studies in Criminology.
+The NSfK arranges research seminars, awards research and travel grants, and publishes a scientific journal called Nordic Journal of Criminology.
 All five Nordic countries participate in the activities of the Council.
 The Chair of the Council rotates between the Nordic countries.
 The daily administration is attended to by a secretariat located in the country of the chairperson – at the moment in Sweden (2019–2021).

 The annual research seminars organised by the Council focus on a specific theme in the field of criminology.